EMcInroe/SmokeSmartsShinyDashboardDemo/README.md

 # SmokeSenseShinyDashboard
-This dashboard includes data analysis for the smoke sense app for the EPA.
+This repository includes script to create a dashboard to display results from analysis on a survey conducted by the Smoke Sense App.
+The analysis is ongoing, so the data is not available, only the script that creates the dashboard.
 ShinyR is used to create a dashboard with 4 pages.
 The graphs and tables are interactive to allow users to explore the data and draw conclusions.